Kingto89/ROMetrics/assets/forensics_modules/module_001.md

 **Lesson Focus:**
 Running speed determines **which energy system contributes the most energy**.
 As speed increases, the **primary** energy contribution shifts from **Aerobic Metabolism** to **Anaerobic Glycolysis**, and at very high speeds to **ATP-PC (PCr)**.
-All energy systems are always active; “primary” refers to the **largest contributor**, not an exclusive system.

-**Energy Balance:** At any speed, the body functions as a "hybrid" engine.
+Multiple energy systems can contribute simultaneously.
+‘Primary’ refers to the largest contributor.
+Some systems, like ATP-PC, are only active while their immediate stores are available.

 * **Aerobic Contribution:** Uses oxygen to meet energy demand.
 When this system is primary, energy levels remain stable.
 * **Oxygen Deficit:** When running speed exceeds aerobic capacity, oxygen supply cannot fully meet demand.